anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 ### Creating a new branch

 1. `git checkout -b "<Branch_Name>"` : Insert the branch name that you want to use and execute this command to create a new branch.
 2. Remember, the branch name must not exist alreaady on the remote otherwise it will simple just switch to that branch instead of creating a new branch.
-The -b flag simply tells git to switch to that branch after creating the branch.
-Otherwise, it will stay on the branch that you are currently on after creating a new branch.
+The -b flag simply tells git to run `git branch` before running this command.
 3. `git fetch --all` : This commands fetches all the registered remotes and their branches.
 4. `git branch` : Shows all the branches that exist on the remote.
-5.
+5. `git checkout -b <branch_name> <existing_branch>` : By default, new branches are created from the current checked out branch (Head).
+Passing the extra parameter which is the existing branch name will enable git to create a new branch out of the head of that branch instead of the current checked out branch's head.

 ### Uninitializing the Git repository